-Cornwall has everything you need for a memorable vacation: quaint fishing villages, white sand beaches, legendary surf spots and UNESCO-protected tin mines all wrapped in spectacular natural landscapes.
+Cornwall has everything you need for a memorable vacation: quaint fishing villages, white sandy beaches, legendary surf spots and UNESCO-protected tin mines all wrapped in spectacular natural landscapes.
 Walking is a great way to enjoy the country’s southwesterly corner.
 There are trails suitable for all ages, many of which follow the scenic South West Coast Path.
 Walks on the county’s south coast are generally easier going than its north and when staying at The Cornwall Hotel you’ll be perfectly set for adventures on foot.

 The Lizard Peninsula

 Excite the children with the chance to spot basking sharks and seals and discover jaw-dropping rock formations at mainland England’s southernmost point.

 From the dramatic cliffs of Lizard Point, walkers can take the South West Coast Path over the blustery clifftops for views of white sand coves and blue seas.
 Walk west for about 45-minutes to Kynance Cove, a tidal beach famous for its enormous rocks.
 Heading east you’ll pass Lizard Lighthouse before arriving at a rock-cut staircase that accesses Houses Bay Beach.